 What is homeopathy?

-By giving the body a dose of something that it is already experiencing, we are matching the energy of the disturbance in the body to help relieve the symptoms, whereas the conventional medicinal approach is to suppress the fever back into the body, homeopathy works by stimulating the body’s natural tendency to heal itself, it acts as a catalyst.
+Homeopathy seeks to match the energy of the disturbance in the body to help relieve the symptoms, whereas the conventional medicinal approach is to suppress the fever back into the body, homeopathy works by stimulating the body’s natural tendency to heal itself, it acts as a catalyst.

 Homeopathy adopts a “like treats like” approach to natural well-being.